2017 Ohio State Buckeyes football team: Illinois

 The No. 9 Ohio State Buckeyes (9–2, 7–1) defeated the Illinois Fighting Illini (2–9, 0–8) by a score of 52–14 to end their Big Ten West match ups for the 2017 regular season and clinch the Big Ten East title as well as a berth in the Big Ten Football Championship Game.
-Ohio State was awarded the Illibuck Trophy for the ninth consecutive time, which has been given out since 1925, making it the second oldest trophy between Big Ten football programs.
+Ohio State was awarded the Illibuck for the ninth consecutive time, which has been given out since 1925, making it the second oldest trophy between Big Ten football programs.
 Urban Meyer is now 5–0 against the Illini, while this was Illinois coach Lovie Smith's first game against the Buckeyes.

 The Buckeye offense came out and struck quickly by scoring on their first drive by a 25-yard Mike Weber touchdown run.
 Ohio State's defense, matched the effort by forcing what would be the first of many three-and-outs.
 The following drive also resulted in a touchdown following a 6 play, 71-yard drive, capped by J. T. Barrett's ninth rushing touchdown of the season.
 Ohio State would go on to score two more touchdowns in the first quarter, one by a pass from Barrett to Binjimen Victor and the other by a 43-yard Weber run.
 Illinois would fail to convert a first down, giving the Buckeyes a 28–0 lead at the end of the first quarter.